IBE160/SG-Gruppe-13/docs/sprint-artifacts/1-3-send-question-receive-ai-response.md

 ## Story

 As a student,
-I want to send a question to the AI chatbot and receive an answer, so that I can get help with my schoolwork.
+I want to send a question to the AI chatbot and receive an answer,so that I can get help with my schoolwork.

 ## Requirements Context Summary